Effective Date: Monday, 18 November 2024 (Revised on April 26, 2025)

 • Submission: Applications must be submitted through the official OFP portal.

-• Documentation: Required documents include a CV, academic transcripts, and a research statement.
+• Documentation: Applicants must provide a CV, academic transcripts, and a research statement.

-• Deadline: Applications must be received by the specified deadline.
-Late submissions will not be considered.
+• Deadline: Applications must be submitted by the specified deadline.
+Late submissions are not accepted.

 4. Selection Criteria